jaigaurav17/simple-test/README.md

-Source Code for Task #1
+Source Code for Task #2
 # Getting Started

+Pull the task-2 branch from the repository

 ## Step 1: Setup Project